charityyoungblood/iOS_Apps_Notes/Programming_in_Swift.md

 8. Properties vs Variables/Constants
   - when constants or variables are created inside of a class, they are called properties
   - when constants or variables are created outside of a class, they are referred to as constants and variables

+9. GPS/Location Services
+  - when setting latitude and longitude variables, XCode may request those values as "Strings"
+  - to change to String, add String keyword, and place code within parentheses:
+     Ex.  let latitude = String(accurateLocation.coordinate.latitude)

+10. What is Delegation?
+  - allows the built in Apple classes (i.e. CoreLocation) to access properties and send data to our ViewController, or designated delegate classes
+  - the delegation pattern is similar to if your ViewController was raising it's hand saying "Hi, I'll be the delegate!
+I'll handle the data that comes through the locationManager"